Ardentiella sp. ‘Tricolor’, isopods for sale (ex. Merulanella sp. ‘Tricolor’)

 FAQ

-Q: Do the Merulanella sp.
+Q: Do the Ardentiella sp.
 ‘Tricolor’ take advantage of the ability to climb?

-Q: And can you also regularly admire them during the day?
+Q: Can you regularly admire them during the day?

 A: They are active both day and night, mostly during the night though.